Waiting with God during Advent

 I do not know why we were allowed a season of pregnancy loss and consecutive miscarriages—a season of prolonged waiting.

-We would suffer the loss of a pregnancy only to wait and long for another opportunity to carry a child in the hope of a full-term pregnancy.
+We lost a pregnancy and waited, longing for another chance to carry a child—hoping each time for a full-term birth.
 A cycle of waiting that took years to overcome.
 In the middle of the not-yet, I cried out in anguish, saying why God?
 Why allow this?
 Indeed, He could take it away, but He didn’t.

 I remember one holiday in our waiting season that surprised me: Halloween.
 I still feel the crisp air and smell of campfires and leaves as cousins gather to trick-or-treat in our picturesque neighborhood, lined with trees and falling leaves.
 My son was a cow this year, and despite the joyful holiday, I felt none of it.
 October 31 was more than Halloween for me; it should have been our second child’s due date.